-The course will start with a review of basic concepts and then cover the following topics with an emphasis on applications and problem solving strategies: solving linear equations; solving linear, compound, and absolute value inequalities; equations and graphs of lines; functions and function notation including composition of functions; solving systems of linear equations and inequalities; an introduction to matrices and Cramer's rule; operations with polynomials; factoring polynomials; and solving polynomial equations.
+The course will start with a review of basic concepts and then cover the following topics with an emphasis on applications and problem solving strategies: solving linear and absolute value equations; solving linear and compound inequalities; equations and graphs of lines; functions and function notation including composition of functions; solving systems of linear equations and inequalities; operations with polynomials; factoring polynomials; and solving polynomial equations.
 PREREQUISITE: Completion of Mathematics 205 or the equivalent with a grade of 'C' or better.